Blind Multimodal Quality Assessment of Low-light Images: Related Work

-Distortion-specific BIQAs measure an image quality by considering both degradation manners and distortion types of a special application as shown in Fig. \ref{fig:illustration_mliq_database}.
-In this section, we briefly review some representative applications.
+\textbf{Distortion-specific}.
+Distortion-specific BIQAs measure image quality by considering both degradation manners and distortion types of a particular application, as shown in Fig. \ref{fig:illustration_mliq_database}.
+For example, some preliminary BIQA models have been specially developed for low-light images, such as brightness-guided \cite{xiang2020blind}, colorfulness-inspired \cite{wang2021blind}, visibility-induced \cite{wang2022low}, and comparative learning-based \cite{wang2022super}.

-{\textbf{Screen Content}}.
-The development of computer-generated technology has promoted the widespread of screen content (SC) visual signals \cite{min2021screen}, and further drives the requirement of SC-based BIQA.
-Based on the distinct features (\textit{e.g.}, sharp edge, thin line, limited color, and high contrast) of SC images, many representative BIQAs have been proposed, such as structural feature-induced \cite{gu2017no}, brightness and texture-driven \cite{fang2017no}, and region division-based \cite{zheng2019no,bai2021blind}.

-{\textbf{High Dynamic Range (HDR)}}.
-HDR-based BIQAs measure the quality degradation mainly caused by tone mapping or multiple exposure fusion.
-Some BIQAs have considered representative quality descriptors, such as gradient \cite{kundu2017no}, color \cite{saeed2020multi}, and brightness \cite{jiang2021blind}.
-With the continuous development of HDR, the use of new technologies (tone-mapping or exposure fusion algorithm) has improved HDR imaging results.
-It remains to be verified whether existing BIQAs can accurately measure the distortion introduced by new HDR technologies.

-{\textbf{Omnidirectional Stereo}}.
-The popularity of immersive multimedia applications has promoted the development of stereoscopic-omnidirectional BIQA tasks.
-One of the main quality feature extraction paradigms is based on multi-view decomposition \cite{huang2018modeling,jiang2021cubemap,zhou2022no}.
-However, in addition to the quality of the visual signal itself, there are many factors that affect the perceived quality of virtual reality, such as viewing behavior \cite{sui2022perceptual} and camera motion \cite{xu2022viewport}.
-Therefore, there are still many quality descriptors to be explored for the stereoscopic-omnidirectional scenario.